Whistle (2003 film): Production

 This film is the director duo J. D.–Jerry's third film after Ullaasam and Pandavas.
 Newcomer Vikramaditya, who featured in Hindi-language advertisements, made his feature debut with this film.
 Whistle is one of the only campus thrillers to be made in Tamil.
 The film is the sixth venture of Media Dreams.

 Soundtrack

 The soundtrack was composed by D. Imman.
-Newcomer Anitha Chandrasekar sang the track "Azhagiya Asura".
+Newcomer Anitha Chandrasekar sang the track "Azhagiya Asura", which became popular.
 Silamabarasan and Aishwarya Rajinikanth sang a song.

 Release and reception

 The film was released on 4 July 2003.
 Malathi Rangarajan of The Hindu opined that "Being inspired by foreign flicks is no crime, provided justice is done to the subject borrowed".
 Malini Mannath from Chennai Online noted that "What counts is that, though they've been largely faithful to the characters, the locations and the situations of the original, they've done a commendable job in the areas where they've re-worked the script".
+Mister Lee of Kalki praised the director duo for maintaining suspense and called the short flashback and unpredictable climax as lifeline while also praising Imman's score, Sujatha's dialogues and Fowzia's cinematography.